 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 3.1 Landlords must make it easy for residents to complain by providing different channels through which they can make a complaint.
 Landlords must consider their duties under the Equality Act 2010 and anticipate the needs and reasonable adjustments of residents who may need to access the complaints process.
 YES Camden is committed to making our complaints process barrier-free and as accessible as possible for everyone.
 This includes making reasonable adjustments or changes for disabled people, neurodiverse people, or people with long-term health conditions.
 If you would like us to do anything differently during the complaints process, including providing information in alternative format, then please let us know.
-The main channel is a digital eform on the Council's complaints webpage for submitting both Stage 1 and Stage 2 complaints.
+Some examples of tools that make access to our complaints process easier If you are blind or partially sighted you can navigate our website including the complaints The main channel is a digital eform on the Council's complaints webpage for submitting both Stage 1 and Stage 2 complaints.
 Other available channels are listed in our policy (see evidence)